jwharm/java-gi/docs/usage.md

 - If you encounter an error about a missing library, override the java library path with `"-Djava.library.path=/usr/lib/..."`.

-See [this `build.gradle` file](https://github.com/jwharm/java-gi-examples/blob/main/HelloWorld/build.gradle) for a complete example.
+See [this `build.gradle` file](https://codeberg.org/java-gi/examples/src/branch/main/HelloWorld/build.gradle) for a typical example.

 !!! tip "Use an IDE"
     An Integrated Development Environment (IDE) with support for Java is the most efficient way to develop software in Java.
 IDEs will help setup a project and build configuration, navigate and refactor source code, detect problems and suggest improvements.
 The most commonly used Java IDEs are: